 On 12 November 2016, for example, I contributed to a Sheffield masterclass on German song and poetry from the nineteenth century.
 So I’m available to give public lectures on a wide range of topics.

-Forthcoming: From 17-19 March 2017 I shall be at the Free Thinking Festival in Gateshead; and on 2 August, I shall be delivering a talk for BBC Proms Extra.
+On 2 August, I shall be delivering a talk for BBC Proms Extra.

 As part of my research at Sheffield, and also arising from an MA seminar I gave at Bern, I’ve collaborated with Special Collections at The University of Sheffield Library and a graphic designer (@EmilyJayne1985) to put together a “mini” mobile exhibition on hairdressing and horror.
 The posters came about to complement a costume display at a study day at Liverpool John Moores University on fashion and Victorian fiction and periodicals in March.